88Natalia88/starWars/README.md

 ​
 ## Description
 ​
-This site was created to provide information about the heroes of star Wars ​
+This site was created to provide information about the heroes of Star Wars.
+The data comes from the connected API.
+​
 ​
 ## Technology stack